mmallicoat/marshallmallicoat.com/content/dolphins-in-the-black-sea.rst

 *comical*\ —like a soft PUNK'ing.
 The stray dogs are tagged and lie around on the sidewalk.

-There are men who pick thru the trash for useful things—purses, shoes, books, appliances—and take them around on carts for people to buy, like a moving thrift shop.
+There are men who pick through the trash for useful things—purses, shoes, books, appliances—and take them around on carts for people to buy, like a moving thrift shop.